akanatov/SLang-/Docs/README.md

 # SLang
-  This is Slang design files.
-Documents, source code of core units.
+  This is a Slang project.
+Documents, source code of core units, compiler.
 Language specification.
-  The programming language initiative by Eugene Zouev and Alexey Kanatov
+  The programming language initiative driven by Alexey Kanatov initiated with Eugene Zouev great help
 # SLang